thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **searchSchedules**
 > Array<ResponseSchedule> searchSchedules()

- Search Schedules /n  Version: 9.4.0.cl or later  Gets a list of scheduled jobs configured for a Liveboard.
+ Search Schedules    Version: 9.4.0.cl or later   Gets a list of scheduled jobs configured for a Liveboard.
 To get details of a specific scheduled job, specify the name or GUID of the scheduled job.
-Requires at least view access to Liveboards.
+Requires at least view access to Liveboards.  **NOTE**: When filtering schedules by parameters other than `metadata`, set `record_size` to `-1` and `record_offset` to `0` for accurate results.

 ### Example